webslinger-cto/WSAI-Plumbing-Core/replit.md

 ## Overview

 Chicago Sewer Experts CRM is a lead management and customer relationship management system designed for a sewer and plumbing services business.
-The application provides two primary user roles: administrators who manage leads, technicians, and analytics, and field technicians who access job information and create customer quotes.
-The system emphasizes efficient lead tracking from multiple sources (eLocal, Networx, direct calls), quote generation, and revenue analytics with a focus on conversion metrics and cost analysis.
+The application provides four user roles: administrators who manage leads, technicians, salespersons, and analytics; dispatchers who coordinate jobs and technician assignments; field technicians who perform on-site work and create quotes; and salespersons who handle sales, lead conversion, and earn commission on completed jobs.
+The system emphasizes efficient lead tracking from multiple sources (eLocal, Networx, direct calls), quote generation, commission tracking, and revenue analytics with a focus on conversion metrics and cost analysis.

 ## User Preferences